-Cameroon star Samuel Eto'o has bowed to presidential pressure and agreed to return to the international fold in a bid to help his country qualify for the 2013 Africa Cup of Nations.
+Samuel Eto'o has bowed to presidential pressure and agreed to return to the international fold to help Cameroon qualify for the 2013 Africa Cup of Nations.

 Eto'o, Africa's most heavily decorated player, was banned for 15 months (subsequently reduced to eight months) for leading Cameroon's boycott of a friendly match against Algeria last year.

 After serving his ban the former Barcelona striker who is now based with Russian top-flight side Anzhi Makhachkala was recalled to the national squad on August 25, but refused to return, labelling the national side "amateurish and poorly organised".